WCSCourses/.github/profile/README.md

 - Code examples and scripts for bioinformatics and genomic analyses.
 - Tutorials and practical exercises to complement the courses.

-For courses that run frequently, dedicated course landing pages are created.
-These pages centralize all relevant materials and updates, making accessing the content easier for participants and educators.
-The course landing pages are pinned below on the homepage and on [Wellcome Connecting Science Courses Index](https://github.com/WCSCourses/index/blob/main/README.md).
+We have developed dedicated landing pages for courses that are offered regularly.
+These pages consolidate all pertinent materials and updates, facilitating easier access to content for both participants and educators.
+You can find the course landing pages linked below on the homepage and in the [Wellcome Connecting Science Courses Index](https://github.com/WCSCourses/index/blob/main/README.md).

 ## Course Informatics Set-up

 We primarily use **Oracle VirtualBox** for our informatics courses as it is open-source, cross-platform, and enables participants to seamlessly replicate the software environment after the course.
-For those who prefer a containerized setup, **Docker** provides a powerful alternative.
-It ensures consistent environments, simplifies dependency management, and is ideal for advanced users looking to streamline setups across various systems.
+For those who prefer a containerized setup, we also have started providing support for **Docker** containers.

 For installation and setup, please refer to the following guides:

 - **[Oracle VM VirtualBox Installation Guide](https://github.com/WCSCourses/index/blob/main/VM_Guide.md)** – Detailed instructions for installing and configuring VirtualBox on different operating systems. *(Note: Separate installations are needed for Intel-based and ARM-based Macs, and the VDI files will differ.)*
 - **[Docker Installation Guide](https://github.com/WCSCourses/index/blob/main/Docker_guide.md)** – Step-by-step guide for installing Docker on Windows, macOS, and Linux.

-Both options offer flexibility and can accommodate a range of system requirements, allowing you to easily replicate the course environment.
-Should you have any questions, feel free to email us—we’re happy to assist.

-For virtual courses, we often use browser-based solutions or **Google Colab**, allowing participants to run code without local installations.
-For more details, please refer to our [Google Colab Guide](https://github.com/WCSCourses/index/blob/main/Google_Colab.md).
+In virtual courses, we often use browser-based tools or **Google Colab**, allowing participants to run code without local installations.
+For more details, please refer to our **[Google Colab Guide](https://github.com/WCSCourses/index/blob/main/Google_Colab.md)**.

 ## Citing and Re-using Course Material